Executive Director: Jordan Sparks, D.M.D.

 Oregon Corporation Division Data: egov.sos.state.or.us

 Oregon Cryonics was established in 2005 as a Non Profit Mutual Benefit corporation.
 It is not charitable, public benefit, or tax exempt.
 It actually operates very similarly to a for-profit corporation, except that the assets are protected from being taken by the director(s).
-If Oregon Cryonics ever made a profit it would need to pay taxes, but it's unlikely that it will ever make a profit so it never pays taxes.
+Oregon Cryonics does make a "profit" from time to time, on which it does pay taxes.
+This "profit" actually represents the accumulation of assets such as the building and the PCF.

 Our Manual is publicly available.